Google's business chief departs for SoftBank in latest leadership change

 Arora's surprise departure was announced as Google reported results that beat investors' expectations on Thursday.

-Revenue in the three months ended June 30 totaled $15.96 billion, compared to $13.11 billion in the year-ago period.
+Revenue in the three months ended June 30 totalled $15.96 billion (9.33 billion pounds), compared to $13.11 billion in the year-ago period.
 Analysts polled by Thomson Reuters I/B/E/S were looking for $15.61 billion in revenue.

 The world's No.1 Internet search company said the number of "paid clicks" by consumers on its ads increased 25 percent year-on-year in the quarter.
 But the average price of the ads declined 6 percent.